 and leaves the

-The Performance Schema also counts threads for internal threads
+The Performance Schema also counts internal threads and threads

 in rows with